Finesse/QueryScribe/README.md

 By default where clauses are appended to previous clauses using the AND logical rule.

-Every logical clause is appended this way: _everything before APPEND_RULE clause_.
+Every logical clause is appended this way: _combined previous clauses APPEND_RULE clause_.

 For example, the following clauses chain `where(...)->orWhere(...)->where(...)->orWhere(...)` is compiled to `((...
 OR ...)
 AND ...)
 OR ...`.